arnaldpuy/battle_estimators/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 This is the preliminary code of an investigation on total-order sensitivity indices.
-We assess which estimator (Sobol', Jansen, Homma and Saltelli, Azzini and Rosati, Janon/Monod, Lamboni, Owen, Glen and Isaac or Razavi and Gupta) performs better in a 7-dimension hypercube where the following parameters are treated as uncertain:
+We assess which estimator (Sobol', Jansen, Homma and Saltelli, Azzini and Rosati, Janon/Monod, Owen, Glen and Isaac or Razavi and Gupta) performs better in an 8-dimension hypercube where the following parameters are treated as uncertain:

+* The sampling method to create the sampliing matrix.
 * The total number of model runs available.
 * The function dimensionality.
 * The proportion of active two-order effects.